BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Additional Resources
 If you want to some more complex examples of boards designed in this HDL, check out:
 - [LED Matrix](examples/test_ledmatrix.py): a charlieplexed LED matrix.
-  Ignore the implementation of the charlieplexing LED matrix library block for now, just look at the top-leve design.
+  Ignore the implementation of the charlieplexing LED matrix library block for now, just look at the top-level design.
 - [Simon Game](examples/test_simon.py): an implementation of the Simon electronic game, that uses 12v dome buttons and includes the needed power conversion circuitry.
-- [CANdapter](examples/test_can_adapter.py): an USB to isolated CAN adapter, with a bunch of onboard LEDs and an LCD display.
+- [CANdapter](examples/test_can_adapter.py): a USB to isolated CAN adapter, with a bunch of onboard LEDs and an LCD display.